St John-at-Hampstead: History

-In 1911–12 the Vestries were improved by Temple Moore, who also added a Morning Chapel, whilst in 1958 the dark Victorian interior scheme was removed and the original lighter, whitewashed scheme reinstated.
-The building is Grade I listed.
+In 1911–12 the vestries were remodelled by Temple Moore, who also added a Morning Chapel (now the Sacrament Chapel), dedicated to St Mary and St John.
+In 1917 the Bishop of London formally declared the church to be dedicated to St John the Evangelist – an official dedication which clarified the uncertainty of the 18th century.
+In 1958 the dark Victorian interior decoration was removed and the lighter, whitewashed scheme closer to the original appearance was reinstated.
+As certified in 1950, the church is now a Grade I listed building.